alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Incident Command System

-Incident response frameworks have three common goals, also known as the “three Cs” (3Cs) of incident management:
+Incident response frameworks have three common goals, also known as the "three Cs" (3Cs) of incident management:

 - Coordinate response effort.
 - Communicate between incident responders, within the organization, and to the outside world.